 5. General Sherman

-Another standout among the oldest trees in California also lives in Sequoia National Park.
+Another standout among the oldest non-clonal trees in California also lives in Sequoia National Park.
 Of course, we’re talking about General Sherman – a giant sequoia tree and the largest tree in the world!
 This ancient sequoia is about 2,200 years old and named after the American Civil War General William Tecumseh Sherman.
 Its massive size and incredible age make this giant tree another iconic symbol of California’s natural beauty.

 General Sherman is 275 feet tall and about 36 feet around.
 It was discovered by explorer James Wolverton in 1879 and has been a popular tourist attraction ever since.